OtherMythos/ProceduralExplorationGame/README.md

 }
 ```

-It is recommended that these profiles are defined in the ```avSetupSecondary.cfg``` file, which can be included in the gitignore, so local settings do not get committed.
+It is recommended that these profiles are defined in the ```avSetupSecondary.cfg``` file, which is included in the gitignore, so local settings do not get committed.

 ### Developer Flags
 Registered flags can be specified in the ```avSetupSecondary.cfg``` file to setup certain types of logic.
 The following table describes the available flags and their use.